 - Two nights in a comfy tent at winery

 One per tent, unless you want to share

 - Guidance by Wildlife Scientist/Expert

 - Safety assistance by certified Wilderness First Responder

 - Nashik town

 - Winery (Wine Information Center)

-The morning of Tuesday, July 30th is the start of our adventure.
-Your flight must reach Mumbai International Airport no later than midnight on July 29th, otherwise our schedule will be delayed.
-Please refer to the suggested flights section at the bottom.
+The morning of Friday, January 24th, 2020 is the start of our adventure.
+Your flight must reach Mumbai International Airport no later than midnight on January 23rd, 2020.

 Insurance is obligatory for this trip.
 You are responsible to adquire your own insurance for the whole length of the trip and send us a proof of it.
 We recommend “World Nomads” for traveling insurance as we’ve used it before personally and it has great reviews online.
 But, you are welcome to find your own.